philthompson10/pyqtdeploy/doc/overview.rst

 application's license is compatible with the license of the version of Qt that you are using.

-When an application is made up of a number of third-party components (Python packages and extension modules) it is necessary to have these installed in defined locations so that they can be found during the build of the application.
-While in some cases it is possible to use an existing Python installation for this it has a number of disadvantages:

-- Different applications may have requirements for different versions of a third-party package making it difficult to share the same Python installation.

-- Your application may require components (including the Python interpreter itself) to be configured differently.

-- A standard Python installation will contain dynamically linked extension modules but you may want to use statically linked versions.

-- It cannot be used when targeting a non-native platform.

-Experience has shown that it is easier to keep all of these components separate from any standard Python installation.
-A target-specific system root directory (*sysroot*) can be used to contain appropriately configured and built versions of all the required components.
-If you are developing a number of applications then it is likely that you will be standardising on the versions of the components used by those applications.
-Therefore you can create a single sysroot to be used to build all applications.
-While the use of a sysroot is completely optional, it is highly recommended.

 The steps required to develop a deployable application are as follows:

 - Develop and test the application as normal using a native Python installation containing the required third-party components.

-- Identify the third-party components that are required and build a target-specific sysroot.
-See :ref:`ref-building-a-sysroot` to learn how to use :program:`pyqtdeploy-sysroot` to do this.
+- Create a sysroot specification file, typically called :file:`sysroot.toml`, that identifies the components (and their exact version numbers) that are required.
+See :ref:`ref-building-a-sysroot` to learn how to do this.
+  :program:`pyqtdeploy-sysroot` can be used to verify the specification file, i.e. that all component versions are mutually compatible.
+At this stage it is not necessary to actually build the sysroot.
+It is common practice to use the same sysroot for several applications.

-- Create a project file for the application that identifies the application's source code and all the components used by the application and their locations.
+- Create a project file for the application that identifies the application's source code and all the Python packages and extension modules it uses.
 See :ref:`ref-creating-a-project` to learn how to use :program:`pyqtdeploy` to do this.

+- Use :program:`pyqtdeploy-sysroot` to build the target-specific sysroot from its specification file if it has not already been done.

 - Freeze the Python modules and generate a :program:`qmake` ``.pro`` file in a target-specific build directory.
 The ``.pro`` file will reference all of the